18F/uswds-jekyll/pages/guide/Ceres_JupyterHub_User_Guide.md

     * Access and authentication to arbitrary external processes (such as RStudio Server, Shiny Server, PostgreSQL, etc) via [jupyter-server-proxy](https://jupyter-server-proxy.readthedocs.io/en/latest/).
   * Customizability and Extensibility
   * An open source code base

+  For more details about Jupyter and why you may want to use it for computational research see: [Why Jupyter](why_jupyter.md)

 ---
 # Launching JupyterLab
 There are multiple approaches for accessing the Jupyter stack on Ceres.